mdemuth/hyper-item/README.md

 - ...

 #### 3.4.4. `encoding`
 The media type of the action payload.
-The value should be used as the `Content-Type` header.
+The value SHOULD be used as the `Content-Type` header.
 - `application/x-www-form-urlencoded`
 - `application/json`
 - `multipart/form-data`